XDing07/Event_VCG/README.md

 # Event_VCG

-the codes and dataset of  the work Event_VCG
+We are intergrating the codes and will update them with the dataset later.